firstcontributions/first-contributions/additional-material/moving-a-commit-to-a-different-branch.md

-# Moving a commit to a different Branch
+# Moving a commit to a different branch
 What if you commit a change, and then realize that you commited to a different branch?
 How can you change that?
 This is what this tutorial covers.